A Doula is a trained and experienced birth support companion. The word ‘doula‘ comes from the ancient Greek meaning “a woman who serves”.

 AN ADDITION TO YOUR PARTNER, NOT A DIVIDER

-I noticed that one of the main concerns of couples wanting to hire a doula doesn’t always come from the expectant parent, but stems deep within the partner who might feel like hiring a professional birth support person is going to take away from their role.
+I noticed that one of the main concerns for couples wanting to hire a doula doesn’t always come from the expectant parent, but stems deep within the partner who might feel like hiring a professional birth support person is going to take away from their role.

 At no point, does the presence of the Doula make the birth partner’s support less valuable.
-When the partner is willing to take an active part in the labour process, I will enhance and support his/her/their role as the primary birth companion.
+When the partner is willing to take an active part in the labour process, I will enhance and support his/her role as the primary birth companion.
 I will look to see how whatever is happening is ‘working’ and help parents and staff see that too.
 Sometimes, it can be hard for partners to watch the person they love go through that pain and intensity while they feel powerless.
 I will guide and show them how they can be of help to the expectant parent.